hbowie/practopian-v3/commonplace-book/The Love of What We are Doing.md

 Title:  The Love of What We are Doing

-Tags:   Practopian, Reason to Rock, love
+Tags:   Reason to Rock, love

 Author: Wynton Marsalis